 "What are you going to do?"

 "That's not your concern.
 Just remember that your bonus depends on them escaping alive.
-I would advise that you that your marksmanship should not be particularly notable."
+I would advise you that your marksmanship should not be particularly notable."

 Chapter 17

 Redflare scowled down at the figure of Martin Bright.
 A frightened prisoner, he looked pathetic and weak.
 The magician didn't like putting anyone in that kind of position.
 He needed to be strong, though, in order to make it through the tangle he'd ended up in.
 Scared or not, Bright had set them up to be killed, and was one of those responsible for Dace's death.